cjrace/gss-chart-colours/colour_palette_guidance.md

 ![](/images/sequential_series_colourblind.png)
 ![](/images/sequential_series_greyscale.png)

+[can make these more attractive for final version]

 As this is limited to tints of a single colour, this series does not have the 3:1 contrast ratios to meet 1.4.11, therefore it is particularly important that you make any charts using this colour palette accessible and interpretable through means other than colour, meeting 1.4.1 and 1.1.1.